t-tk/upmendex-package/README.txt

   More samples are distributed at Ref.
 [2].

 [ Building upmendex ]
-The sources work with TeXLive svn r39498 .
+The sources work with TeX Live svn r39498 .
 Ref.
-TeXLive and Subversion  http://www.tug.org/texlive/svn/ Tested with ICU 56.1 .
+TeX Live and Subversion  http://www.tug.org/texlive/svn/ Tested with ICU 56.1 .

 [ Status ]